Hard Rock Café

 If you’ve ever eaten at a Hard Rock Café there probably isn’t any reason to come to this one unless you are a real music memorabilia junkie.

-Located just north of MGM Grand next to the Showcase Mall, this outlet outshone its sister at the Hard Rock Hotel in many ways, which may be why that one closed and this one is still open.
+Located just north of MGM Grand next to the Showcase Mall, this outlet outshone its former sister at the former Hard Rock Hotel in many ways, which may be why that one closed and this one is still open.
 The three story facility features a big retail shop on the ground floor, a restaurant and bar on the second floor, and a concert venue/nightclub up at the top.
 It’s a gorgeous space complete with the requisite music memorabilia (Britney’s dress!) but also with a bunch of high-tech wizardry including a touch-screen wall that allows you to pull up photos, information, and back-stories on more ephemera than they could ever pack into the place.
 The tables also have touch-screen panels that allow you to request music videos, read trivia, and much more.
 It’s fun.

 If you’ve ever been to a Hard Rock Café or any other theme restaurant, the food here won’t surprise you a bit.
 It’s basically a grab bag of everything burgers to BBQ, sandwiches to steak, salads, pastas, and more.
 Walk into it with your expectations firmly in check – this is not haute cuisine – and you will probably walk away satisfied.